 When it comes down to choosing between an air purifier vs humidifier, remember that these devices do two different things despite their similarities at first glance.
 The air purifying technology that’s built into this machine makes it ideal for homes where there are children and pets.

 On the other hand, a humidifier is ideal for rooms with very dry air because this technology will help you maintain the humidity at an optimal level, especially during winter.
 We end up depleting the house’s moisture instead, which can only mean one thing: dryness everywhere.

 Humidifier Vs Air purifier – Which One is More Durable?

 An air purifying device is usually made with materials that are high in quality so that they can last for many years.
-VOCs, heavy metals, fungi, pollen, and other particles that may cause diseases to remain trapped inside this machine until it’s time for them to be disposed of or recycled.
+VOCs, heavy metals, fungi, pollen, and other particles that may cause diseases remain trapped inside this machine until it’s time for them to be disposed of or recycled.

 Some units even have UV lights, killing bacteria before releasing clean air back into the room again.
-They’re also quiet during operation compared to humidifiers because their fan blades work silently on delivering purified air.
+They’re also quite during operation compared to humidifiers because their fan blades work silently on delivering purified air.